Code-Institute-Submissions/cumbrian-kayaking/README3.md

     their attention immediately to the  detailed holiday information they can easily access
  4. A **modal** that opens to a simple email request form .
 The central position  allows the user to get what they want in a matter of a few minutes without having to go any further.
-A **Features** section -- summarising activities available , accommodation and food options
+ 5. A **Features** section -- summarising activities available ,
+    accommodation and food options

-A **Team Member**  section-- highlighting the experience and qualifications  of the team including their safety qualifications
+ 6. A **Team Member**  section-- highlighting the experience and qualifications  of the team including their safety qualifications

-An  **Image Gallery** highlighting the popular kayaking trips -- for experienced kayakers or beginners, for families, for reunions, or corporate teams, singles or groups
+ 7. An  **Image Gallery** highlighting the popular kayaking trips -- for experienced kayakers or beginners, for families, for reunions, or corporate teams, singles or groups

-**Social Proof**  section featuring customer testimonials and links to 3rd party reviews   from holiday organisations
+ 8. **Social Proof**  section featuring customer testimonials and links to 3rd party reviews   from holiday organisations

- **A contact  section ** to allow users to ask questions   or to request any information
+ 9. **A contact  section ** to allow users to ask questions   or to request any information

-**Footer** -- with links to social sites and another link to receive the brochure
+ 10. **Footer** -- with links to social sites and another CTA button link to receive the brochure & company email and phone number